 do not have this ability in any certitude.
 Advantage 4 card systems.

 This advantage must not be underrated.
-Beta whose style resembles more
+Beta whose apparent style resembles more

 that of 5 card than 4 card systems ALSO benefits from its strong formal usage of its 1 opening in discovering 4-4 fits

 finding a 4-4 fit may be slightly more important than